gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 - **Active Directory with Kubernetes RBAC**

-The optional permissions can be included to allow Teleport to automatically configure its own access whenever possible.
+The optional permissions can be included to allow Teleport to automatically configure its own access whenever it is possible.

 ```json
 {